Kiwi-Supreme/Pokemon/README.md

 # Pokemon
 Used machine learning to classify each Pokémon as either a Mega Evolution or a Regular Pokémon, without using the Pokémon name as a feature

-Your task is to determine whether a Pokémon is a Mega Evolution or not using the dataset available Pokemon.cvs
+Your task is to determine whether a Pokémon is a Mega Evolution or not using the dataset available in Pokemon.cvs

 Objective: